philosophydan/philosophydan.github.io/PeRFECt3.md

 **&nbsp;&nbsp;&nbsp;&nbsp;5:10 PM - 6:40 PM, Ernest Sosa, "Knowledge and Default, and Testimony"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7 PM, Dinner for Confirmed Dinner Participants, [Distrito](http://philadelphia.distritorestaurant.com/)

+All talks will be in Cohen Hall 402, and the meals and snacks will be in the lounge on the 4th floor of Cohen Hall.

 ## Commentators-at-Large
 PeRFECt talks do not have comments.
 Instead, we have include a number of faculty and graduate students to serve as Commentators-at-Large who are expected to be active participants in the discussion and help drive productive interaction.